Artisan-Lab/rustsp_analyzer/document/pre_rfc.md

 In particular, Dynamically Sized Types (DST) are not sized, such as trait objects and slices; Zero Sized Types (ZST) is sized.

-If requiring a value $v$ of type T to be sized, the property can be formularized as
+If requiring a value $v$ of type T to be sized, the property can be formularized as:

 $$\text{Sizeof}(v) = constant \text{and} Ptr(v) \text{\%} \text{Sizeof}(v) = 0$$

 ```rust